Non-Cannabinoids Impact the Endocannabinoid System

 Second, the growing research on the benefits of foods like olive oil and rue and brassica vegetables for general health, losing weight and preventing disease should encourage people to change their dietary habits.

-Third, this research supports the potential role of CBD as a potent natural cannabinoid that may contribute to good health and positive impacts like anti-inflammation and pain reduction for pain due to joint disease.
+Third, this research supports the potential role of CBD as a potent natural cannabinoid that may contribute to good health.
 The potential of synthetic cannabinoids remains to be seen, but continued research is very likely to lead to a deeper understanding of cannabinoids and endocannabinoids.

 Sources